uniment/Objects.jl/README.md

 @show amy.talk()
 ```

-The type of `Person.traits` doesn't matter here because it's just splatted in, other than for how quickly it can be splatted.
+The type of `Person.traits` doesn't matter here because it's just splatted in.

 Notice how `Person.traits` serves as a placeholder to set default personal values and their types.
 This allows `Mutable` instances to have their personalizable traits updated after construction, and `Static` instances can have default values for traits that might otherwise be left unspecified.